A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 This is the story of a fatal genetic disease, a tenacious scientist and a family that never lost hope.

-Conner Curran was 4 years old when he was diagnosed with Duchenne Muscular Dystrophy, a genetic disease that causes muscles to waste away.
+Conner Curran was 4 years old when he was diagnosed with Duchenne muscular dystrophy, a genetic disease that causes muscles to waste away.

 Conner's mother, Jessica Curran, remembers some advice she got from the doctor who made that 2015 diagnosis: "Take your son home, love him, take him on trips while he's walking, give him a good life and enjoy him because there are really not many options right now."